cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

 4. To run Face Comparison demo ::

-   This will carete files “docker_compare_time.csv" and  “compare_output.txt" as output in the current directory.
+   This will carete files “docker_compare_<container-id>.csv" and  “docker_compare_<container-id>.txt" as output in the current directory.

        docker# source demo2.sh <Number of times script to be run>